iotaledger/wallet.rs/docs/docs/specs/README.md

 #### get_message()

-Gets message for provided id.
+Gets message for provided ID.

-Messages should be read directly from the local storage.
-To ensure the local database is updated with the latest messages, [sync()](#sync) should be used first.
+Messages should be read directly from local storage.
+To ensure the local database is updated with the latest messages, you should use [sync()](#sync) first.

 <table>
   <tr>